keltonhalbert/svelte-maplibre-gl/src/content/examples/limit-interaction/content.svelte.md

 ---
 title: Limit Map Interactions
-description: Set zoom and pitch range, and enable or disable UI handlers on a map.
+description: Set the zoom/pitch range and enable or disable UI handlers on the map.
 ---

 <script lang="ts">